wp6304c623.png

 Types of new homes available

 There are several types of new home available.
-Each one has advantages, disadvantages and price bracket.
-Studio Apartments, Apartments, Townhouses Mew houses, Terraced houses and traditional Detached houses.
+Each one has advantages and disadvantages aimed for a certain market and buyer.
+Micro homes Studio Apartments Apartments Townhouses Mews houses Terraced houses and traditional Detached houses.

 Buying an apartment